boxoforanmore/instrument-id/README.md

-# Forward Propagating NN Classifier that uses ffts to classify instruments used in Irish Traditional Music #
+# Forward-Propagating NN classifier that uses Cepstrums to classify 5 instruments used in Irish Traditional Music #

 ## Current Model ##